Dachshund Arthritis

 Arthritis doesn’t discriminate.
-It affects not only people of all ages -- including children -- but also strikes our little short-legged friends, too.
-Dachshund are more likely to become arthritic in their backs than other dogs.
+It affects not only people of all ages — including children — but also strikes our little short-legged friends, too.
+Dachshunds are more likely to become arthritic in their backs than other dogs.
 If you notice changes in mood and activity, or if your pet isn’t feeling his best you may suspect a cold or stomach virus— but it could be arthritis.
 In fact, arthritis affects 1 in 5 adult dogs in the U.S. and is one of the most common sources of chronic pain that veterinarians treat.

 How do you know if it’s arthritis?